frox-ag/dpm-json/README.md

 dpmJson allows to use many Map operations.
 To verify if a attribute is of type Map, add *.isMap()* after your attribute chain.
 This will return a boolean.
 ```
-dpmJson.read(jsonObj).myMap.isMap() // true
+dpmJson(jsonObj).myMap.isMap() // true
-dpmJson.read(jsonObj).myList.isMap() // false
+dpmJson(jsonObj).myList.isMap() // false
 ```
 Furthermore, it is possible to use common Map functions like
 ```
-dpmJson.read(jsonObj).myMap.size() // 1
+dpmJson(jsonObj).myMap.size() // 1
-dpmJson.read(jsonObj).myMap.clear() // clears the content of the map
+dpmJson(jsonObj).myMap.clear() // clears the content of the map
-dpmJson.read(jsonObj).myMap.elements() // returns a SpinJson List that can be used e.g. in Camunda Loops
+dpmJson(jsonObj).myMap.elements() // returns a SpinJson List that can be used e.g. in Camunda Loops
-dpmJson.read(jsonObj).myMap.myKey // gets the value for the key "myKey"
+dpmJson(jsonObj).myMap.myKey // gets the value for the key "myKey"
-dpmJson.read(jsonObj).myMap["myKey"] // gets the value for the key "myKey".
+dpmJson(jsonObj).myMap["myKey"] // gets the value for the key "myKey".
 Note: you can use variable keys with this accessor
-dpmJson.read(jsonObj).myMap.myKey = "myNewValue" // sets the value for the key "myKey"
+dpmJson(jsonObj).myMap.myKey = "myNewValue" // sets the value for the key "myKey"
-dpmJson.read(jsonObj).myMap["myKey"] = "myNewValue" // sets the value for the key "myKey".
+dpmJson(jsonObj).myMap["myKey"] = "myNewValue" // sets the value for the key "myKey".
 Note: you can use variable keys with this accessor
 ```

 It is possible to iterate in many ways over Maps.
 The classic for loop:
 ```
-def map = dpmJson.read(jsonObj).myMap
+def map = dpmJson(jsonObj).myMap
 for(val in map) {
    ... your logic here ...
 }
 ```
 With Groovy's List iterators:
 ```
-def map = dpmJson.read(jsonObj).myMap
+def map = dpmJson(jsonObj).myMap
 map.each { it -> println(it) } // Iterate over all elements in list.
 For multiline logic in lambda
 map.each { println(it) } // static lambda declaration, where 'it' is implicitly the iteratee.
 Suggested for single line scripts
 map.eachWithIndex { it, i -> println(it.value); println(it.key); println(i); } // iteration with additional index variable